NicklasHalme/ConfigMgr/README.md

-# SCCM
+# ConfigMgr
-Repository for SCCM realted scripts
+Repository for ConfigMgr (a.k.a.
+SCCM) realted scripts